OpenChargingCloud/openPlugnCharge/README.md

 ## **Ready to Kickstart**
 Now that you have read the components and processes involved in Plug&Charge, you must be ready to get a feel of being a part of it.
 The Open Plug&Charge will be the start of your journey to the world of ISO 15118.
-Click on the ([Quick Start Guide](https://github.com/hubject/openPlugnCharge/blob/master/Quick%20Start%20Guide.md)) to get more details on the steps to use the Open Plug& Charge.
+Click on the ([Quick Start Guide](https://github.com/hubject/openPlugnCharge/blob/master/Quick%20Start%20Guide.md)) to get more details on the steps to use the Open Plug&Charge.

 ## **More Information**